-- The lyrics, preferably with melody line, of songs and the psalm response should be included: - Even when people have not been trained to read music, they can easily learn to recognise the movement of melody line, and thus participate in the song with greater confidence.
+- The lyrics, with melody line where possible, of the songs and/or the psalm response, should be included. - Even when people have not been trained to read music, they can easily learn to recognise the movement of melody line, and thus participate in the song with greater confidence.